Israel entry requirements for Algeria passport holders

 Frequently asked questions

 No. The visa is not extendable.
-You must leave Israel before your authorized stay expires.
-Overstaying can result in fines or future entry bans.
+You must leave Israel before your visa expires.
+Overstaying can result in fines, deportation, and a ban on future entry.

 Official sources